crate/crate-pdo/docs/connect.md

 ## Next steps

-Use the standard the [PDO documentation] documentation for the rest of your setup process.
+Use the standard [PDO documentation] documentation for the rest of your setup process.

 :::{SEEALSO}